adriqnn/SoftUni/17_DataStructuresJavaFundamentals/_04_HeapsAndBST/_01_BinaryTree/README.md

 Overview:

 A binary tree is a hierarchical data structure composed of nodes, each containing a key value and references to its left and right subtrees.
 This implementation provides essential operations for managing a binary tree structure and performing traversals.
-Class: BinaryTree<E> This class represents a binary tree and implements the basic operations for managing and traversing the tree.
+Class: BinaryTree&lt;E&gt; This class represents a binary tree and implements the basic operations for managing and traversing the tree.

 Methods: